backstreetbrogrammer/20_JavaCrashCourse/README.md

-# Java Crash Course
+# Java Fundamentals Crash Course

-> This is a Java Crash Course covering various Java topics, design patterns, performance tuning, interview problems
+> This is a Java fundamentals crash course covering basic Java topics, object-oriented programming, arrays and
-> and solutions and much more.
+> collections along with handful of real interview problems and solutions.

 Tools used: